65 NA candidates contesting polls on Jeep symbol in Punjab

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Top PML-N defectors, including former interior minister Chaudhry Nisar Ali Khan and provincial minister Zaeem Qadri, are also contesting election on the Jeep symbol.
+Top PML-N defectors including former interior minister Chaudhry Nisar Ali Khan and provincial minister Zaeem Qadri are also contesting election on Jeep symbol.

 Pakistan People’s Party (PPP) has fielded 98 contestants in these areas for the election 2018 in Punjab province alone.

-A few days ago, more than 11 candidates of PML-N had returned their party tickets and sought the Jeep symbol from the ECP instead of their previous Tiger symbol.
+A few days ago more than 11 candidates of PML-N had returned their party tickets and sought Jeep symbol from the ECP instead of their previous Tiger symbol.

 The famous among the revolting members were Sardar Farood Amjad Khosa of DG Khan, Sardar Mohsin Hasan Khan, Usama Abdul Karim, Sher Ali Gorchani, and Sultan Mehmood Hunjar.

-Top PML-N defectors, including former interior minister Chaudhry Nisar Ali Khan and provincial minister Zaeem Qadri, are also contesting election on the Jeep symbol.
+Top PML-N defectors including former interior minister Chaudhry Nisar Ali Khan and provincial minister Zaeem Qadri are also contesting election on Jeep symbol.

 Pakistan People’s Party (PPP) has fielded 98 contestants in these areas for the election 2018 in Punjab province alone.

-A few days ago, more than 11 candidates of PML-N had returned their party tickets and sought the Jeep symbol from the ECP instead of their previous Tiger symbol.
+A few days ago more than 11 candidates of PML-N had returned their party tickets and sought Jeep symbol from the ECP instead of their previous Tiger symbol.

 The famous among the revolting members were Sardar Farood Amjad Khosa of DG Khan, Sardar Mohsin Hasan Khan, Usama Abdul Karim, Sher Ali Gorchani, and Sultan Mehmood Hunjar.